paslandau/docker-php-tutorial/README.md

 Each tutorial is placed in a separate branch and has an accompanying article in [my blog](https://www.pascallandau.com/blog/)
-I recommend to clone the full repository and check out the corresponding branch for easy reference.
+I recommend cloning the full repository and check out the corresponding branch for easy reference.
 Example:

 ````